itstrangvu/trangs/content/notes/how-this-blog-runs.md

 ## Room for improvement

-Setting up this site and blog has been a great learning experience, but there's still room for improvement.
+Setting up this site and blog has been a great learning experience, but there’s still room for improvement.

-Instead of manually generating Markdown files, I'd like to streamline the deployment process so that explicit execution of the `fetch-notion.js` script isn't necessary.
+Instead of manually generating Markdown files, I’d like to streamline the deployment process so that explicit execution of the `fetch-notion.js` script isn’t necessary.

-Fortunately, Notion introduced [Webhooks](https://www.notion.com/help/webhook-actions) in December '24, and I plan to explore how they can automate this workflow.
+Fortunately, Notion introduced [Webhooks](https://www.notion.com/help/webhook-actions) in December ‘24, and I plan to explore how they can automate this workflow.

-Additionally, migrating my portfolio and generating it in the same way as the blog is something I'm considering.
+Additionally, migrating my portfolio and generating it in the same way as the blog is something I’m considering.

 The ultimate goal is to self-host both the site (no need for Netlify) and the git repository (maybe using [Gitea](https://about.gitea.com/)?).
 Dropping Notion is a nice-to-have down the line.
-Well, I'm getting ahead of myself here, though, mhihi.
+Well, I’m getting ahead of myself here, though, mhihi.

 ## Curiosity

 Do you fully own your content as well?
-I'd love to see what you're building!
+I’d love to see what you’re building!
 Feel free to share your blogs, digital gardens, or small personal sites.
-I'm always curious to connect with like-minded creators.
+I’m always curious to connect with like-minded creators.